Adam Sidlow

-Adam Sidlow (born 25 October 1987) is an English professional rugby league footballer who plays as a for the Swinton Lions in the RFL League 1.
+Adam Sidlow (born 25 October 1987) is an English former professional rugby league footballer who last played as a for the Swinton Lions in the RFL League 1.

+He is assistant coach at St Helens RFC.

 He previously played for the Widnes Vikings in two separate spells in National League One, Workington Town in 2007 National League Two and the Salford City Reds in 2008 National League One and the Super League.
 Sidlow also played for the Bradford Bulls in the Super League and the Championship, and the Toronto Wolfpack in all three tiers of professional rugby league in Europe.

 Early career

 In his junior and youth career, he represented Lancashire Academy and was in the train-on squad for the England Academy.